Understanding Taxes: 4 Myths About How Taxes Work, Debunked

 Taxes are complicated.
-Most people end up hiring a CPA or a tax preparer or buying software to file their taxes.
-You answer a bunch of questions, and the preparer somehow puts the answers to those questions on a few sheets of paper, which you send to the Internal Revenue Service (IRS).
-Because people don’t often learn how to file the paperwork on their own, many don’t understand how taxes work.
+Most people end up hiring a CPA or a tax preparer or buying software like H&R Block and FreeTaxUSA to file their taxes.
+You answer a bunch of questions and the preparer somehow puts the answers to those questions on a few sheets of paper.
+Then you send to the Internal Revenue Service (IRS).
+Because people don’t often learn how to file the paperwork on their own, many have trouble understanding taxes.

 As someone who used to prepare taxes, I’ve had people ask me some strange questions.
 After years of answering these questions, I’ve realized there are many misconceptions about how taxes work.
 Here are a few things people usually have trouble with: